susanmarie87/WildIndigosTake51/README.md

     Specifically Anna Greaves and Simen Daehlin aka "Grandmaster Yoda," as it is always, at least 95% of the time, their answers that pop-up when I search for something on Slack.
     Those two could run the entire code world.

-*	Ignatius Ukwuoma, my mentor, for helping to guide me through my project and giving me motivation.
+*	Ignatius Ukwuoma, my mentor, for helping to guide me through ideas for my project and giving me motivation.

-*	Jim Lynx for helping me sort out some issues as well as for the incredible motivation and advice when I was ready to quit.
-He is a total Genius and should be hired immediately at
+*	Jim Lynx for helping me sort out a bracket and CSS issues as well as the valuable feedback and advice when I was ready to quit.
+Jim should be hired immediately at
-    Code Institute as a mentor upon completion... or now for MS! projects.
+    Code Institute as a mentor upon completion... or now for MS1 projects.

 *	Kevin Powell and his very awesome and concise videos.